ergoplatform/ergodocs/docs/dev/data-model/data-structures.md

    - **Usage**:
      - In the construction of the [Transaction Merkle Tree](tx-merkle.md), combining all transactions and their corresponding spending proofs into a single Merkle Tree.
      - In the [Extension Block Merkle Tree](merkle-extension.md), securing key-value data like miner votes and protocol parameters.
-     - In creating [Merkle Batch Proofs](merkle-batch-proof.md), allowing efficient verification of multiple data elements within a Merkle Tree.
+     - In creating [Merkle Batch Proofs](merkle-batch-proof.md), allowing efficient validation of the integrity and authenticity of data transactions.
+It supports the serialization and deserialization of Merkle proofs in batches, significantly improving the speed and efficiency of data verification processes.
      - In generating compact proofs of state transitions, enabling lightweight clients to securely participate in the network.
 An example of how a lite client can check a Merkle-tree-based membership proof is detailed in the [Lite Client Checking Merkle Proof](merkle-light-proof.md) documentation.
    - **Documentation Reference**: [Merkle Trees in Ergo](merkle-tree.md)